mggg/ecological-inference/paper/paper.md

 # Acknowledgements

-We thank Colin Carroll, Moon Duchin, JN Matthews, and Thomas Weighill for their helpful contributions.
+We thank Colin Carroll, Moon Duchin, JN Matthews, Matthew Sun, and Thomas Weighill for their helpful contributions.

 # Examples of plotting functionality